Briefly About Taxes

 • The controlling shareholder(s) (member(s)) do not jointly hold more than 50% of the shares (interests) in other companies and do not have an IE**

-*For the first tax year, companies may apply a 0% tax rate if they meet certain conditions.
+*For the first two tax years, companies may apply a 0% tax rate if they meet certain conditions.
+Read more.

 Dividends